-- Admiralty Bay112: the Court considered applications to extend existing mussel farms further into Admiralty Bay and found that "there have been no recordings of King Shag foraging within marine farms in Admiralty Bay or Current Basin (or in any other bays with high densities of marine farms such as Forsyth and Beatrix Bays) and we accept that the presence of marine farms appears to preclude King Shag from foraging under marine farms".
-113 Based on this, the Court found that the extensions of the existing marine farms would result in habitat exclusion which would fail to meet Policy 11(a) of the NZCPS 2010.114 The proposed NES would enable similar effects to be considered for a realignment application, where a marine farm is moving into new space. - Beatrix Bay115: the Court considered an application for a new mussel farm in Beatrix Bay and the majority found that the marine farm would have "an adverse effect [particularly from an accumulative basis] on the foraging and feeding habitat of King Shag... which cannot be avoided as directed by policy 11 of the NZCPS 2010".
-116 The proposed NES would enable similar effects to be considered for a realignment application, where a marine farm is moving into new space.
-The majority gave an afterword about King Shags noting that "more robust research needs to be carried out both on New Zealand King Shag population structures and on the interrelationships between stressors on this species before the industry can expand (or even perhaps continue at the same level) in outer Pelorus Sound".
-117 The minority judgement noted the need for an industry wide adaptive management approach for King Shag.
-118 The proposed NES would enable consideration of adaptive management regimes through the newly inserted matter of discretion for replacement, realignment and change of species applications. - Pig Bay119: the Court considered an application for replacement consents for two mussel farms in Pig Bay (outer Port Gore).
-The Court found that there was not enough evidence to make a reliable finding on whether the continuation of the marine farms would have an adverse effect on King Shag habitats and stated that "the evidence makes it abundantly clear that effective risk management, so as to avoid extinction of the King Shag, should be approached on a Sounds-wide strategic basis".
-120 The Court did find that the proposal would potentially have an adverse effect on King Shags through human activity associated with the maintenance and operation of the farms.
-121 As discussed earlier, the proposed NES would enable such effects to be considered through the matters of discretion listed in clauses 12(g), 15(d), 32(e) and 36(e).
+- Admiralty Bay116: the Court considered applications to extend existing mussel farms further into Admiralty Bay and found that "there have been no recordings of King Shag foraging within marine farms in Admiralty Bay or Current Basin (or in any other bays with high densities of marine farms such as Forsyth and Beatrix Bays) and we accept that the presence of marine farms appears to preclude King Shag from foraging under marine farms".
+117 Based on this, the Court found that the extensions of the existing marine farms would result in habitat exclusion which would fail to meet Policy 11(a) of the NZCPS 2010.
+118 Similar effects are able to be considered for a realignment application, where a marine farm is moving into new space. - Beatrix Bay119: the Court considered an application for a new mussel farm in Beatrix Bay and the majority found that the marine farm would have "an adverse effect [particularly from an accumulative basis] on the foraging and feeding habitat of King Shag... which cannot be avoided as directed by policy 11 of the NZCPS 2010".
+120 Similar effects are able to be considered for a realignment application, where a marine farm is moving into new space.
+The majority judgment gave an afterword about King Shags noting that "more robust research needs to be carried out both on New Zealand King Shag population structures and on the interrelationships between stressors on this species before the industry can expand (or even perhaps continue at the same level) in outer Pelorus Sound".
+121 The minority judgement noted the need for an industry wide adaptive management approach for King Shag.
+122

+Consideration of adaptive management regimes is enabled through the recommended new matter of discretion related to an adaptive management approach in relation to r replacement, realignment and change of species applications. - Pig Bay123: the Court considered an application for replacement consents for two mussel farms in Pig Bay (outer Port Gore).
+The Court found that there was not enough evidence to make a reliable finding on whether the continuation of the marine farms would have an adverse effect on King Shag habitats and stated that "the evidence makes it abundantly clear that effective risk management, so as to avoid extinction of the King Shag, should be approached on a Sounds-wide strategic basis".124 The Court did find that the proposal would potentially have an adverse effect on King Shags through human activity associated with the